Masamitsu1025/ruhmi-framework-mcu/README.md

-**RUHMI, Robust unified heterogeneous model integration, is AI compiler to support Renesas MCU and MPU product, powered by The EdgeCortix© MERA™.**
+** RUHMI, Robust Unified Heterogeneous Model Integration, is Renesas RUHMI Framework to support Renesas MCU and MPU product, powered by The EdgeCortix© MERA™.**

-**CONTENTS**
+# CONTENTS
 * Introduction
 * License
 * Installation
   Installation - Ubuntu Linux
   Installation - Windows 11
 * Deploy models
   Deplyment demo
 * Quantize and deploy models
   Quantization demo
 * Guide to the generated C source code
   Runtime API - MPU only deployment
   Runtime API - MPU + Ethos-U deployment
 * ERROR list

 # Introduction
 ## Description
-RUHMI provided by Renesas povides a compiler and the necessary tools to convert machine learning models into C source code compatible with range of Renesas MCUs powered by Arm Ethos-U NPUs.
+RUHMI promoted by Renesas povides a platform to optimize and deploy AI model with range of Renesas MCUs powered by Arm Ethos-U NPUs.
 This tool also generates C source code while ensuring compatibility and tight integration the with Renesas e2 studio.

-It also ships with Quantizer, a post-training static INT8 quantizer, allowing more demanding models to meet the memory and latency constraints typical of microcontrollers and Ethos-U accelerators.

 These functinalities have been supported by the MERA™ IPs from EdgeCortix©.

 ## Overall workflow